starsessions

 class and implement abstract methods.

 Here is an example of how we can create a memory-based session store.
-Note, it is important that `write` method
+Note, that it is important that `write` method

 returns session ID as a string value.